williamkoller/configuration-python-linux-dev/README.md

-# Configuration for Python on Linux or WSL2
+# Development setup for Python language on Linux or WSL2

 ```
 sudo ./configuration-python-linux-dev.sh